Are Assets Split Fifty Fifty in a Divorce

 Primarily, states have 2 different strategies concerning the ownership and the dividing of marital property: equitable division or community property.

-Equitable Division States: Dividing Property Justly
+Equitable Division States: Dividing Property Equitably

 In a lot of states, the regulations concerning marital property and divorce utilize what is referred to as the “equitable division” regulation.
 But don’t forget that equitable does not always mean equal.
 Rather, judges must take into account the specific situation in each divorce prior to deciding on a fair way to divide the couple’s assets and liabilities.